 If you answered, YES, to any of those questions you could be making some fairly common technology errors that could be affecting your bottom line and the ability to grow your business.
 Don't worry - you are not alone!
 Most business owners and managers do not have the time or the resources to fully understand the most current advances coming out of the world of technology.

-With this in mind, here are a few terms and tips to help you understand "The Cloud" and how it relates to your business.
+with this in mind, here are a few terms and tips to help you understand 'The Cloud' and how it relates to your business.

-What and Where is "The Cloud"?
+What and Where is the Cloud?

-In its most basic terms going to "the cloud" simply means putting your critical data and business applications on someone else's computer.
-You and your associates then access those applications and data through the internet.
-Those computers are servers that are generally in data centers.
-Most business owners that have some or all of their "stuff" in the cloud cannot tell you precisely where that data is stored.
-The 4 largest cloud providers are AWS (Amazon Web Services), Microsoft, Google and IBM.Should you move your business to "The Cloud"?
+In the most basic terms "going to the cloud" simply means putting your critical data and business applications on someone else's computer.
+You and your employees then access those applications and data through the internet.
+Those computers are typically servers that are stored in large data centers.
+Most business owners that have some or all of their "stuff" (yes, that's the technical term used in the industry) in the cloud but cannot tell you precisely where that data is stored.
+The four largest and most popular cloud providers are Microsoft, AWS (Amazon Web Services), Google, and IBM.

 As with any type of change you have to manage the risks involved.
 Here are a few to consider: